 - Functional Skills will offer a TAG option, as a last resort, where a centre can demonstrate it is not possible to live test individual leaners, who are assessment ready, for safety reasons.

 - Live testing, either face to face or remotely, is the primary method of assessment for learners.

 - You will be required to submit evidence that shows how the learner has tried and failed to test through the usual means, evidence that a delay to the test is not an option and that you have the evidence to submit a TAG.

 - Submissions will be on a learner-by-learner basis.

 We have created some support guidance to help centres identify whether their learners will be eligible for a Teacher Assessed Grade (TAG), which you can access on this page.
 We highly recommend you read this document before proceeding.

 This submission process is to approve a learner’s eligibility for a Functional Skills teacher assessed grade, but does not approve a final TAG.
 Once approval is given at this stage, you should then follow the documented process for submission for a final TAG.

 A learner who has completed their course of study could be considered for a teacher assessed grade application provided the centre can demonstrate:

 - the learner’s end date is in the past

-- the learner would have been eligible for a teacher assessed grade at the time they intended to take a live test
+- the learner would have been eligible for a TAG at the time they intended to take a live test

 - the centre has supporting evidence to demonstrate the learner was assessment ready